Vayrian/Simply-Systems/README.md

 Built with **Flutter** and connects to a **Python/Flask** backend (https://github.com/Vayrian/Simply-systems-api).

 ## Updates
 **I have stopped development for the most part on this project.
 If it gets enough attention, I will pick development back up and develop more features.
-Let me know if I shoudl continue development or not : )**
+Let me know if I should continue development or not : )**